TrellixVulnTeam/swahilipython_SCMU/Doc/library/abc.rst

          assert isinstance((), MyABC)

       .. versionchanged:: 3.3
-         Returns the registered subclass, to allow usage as a class decorator.
+         Returns the registered subclass, to allow usage as a kundi decorator.

       .. versionchanged:: 3.4
          To detect calls to :meth:`register`, you can use the